shreeyasharda/Final_Project_SS/README.md

 **Hardware used:** Macbook Air; Chip: Apple M3; Memory: 8GB; Software Version on Macbook: Version 14.5 (Mac OS Sonoma)

 **Links to any data sources:**
-Link to Video I used to help me build an outline for the Connect 4 game: https://www.youtube.com/watch?v=UYgyRArKDEs&list=PLFCB5Dp81iNV_inzM-R9AKkZZlePCZdtV
+Link to Video I used to help me build an outline for the Connect 4 game.

 **Motivation for your project:**
 I used to play Connect 4 a lot.
 I wanted to mesh that with my Computer Science background in order to build a functioning game.